Springsteen: Deliver Me from Nowhere: Cast

 Jeremy Allen White (left) portrays Bruce Springsteen (right).

 Production

 In March 2024, the project was first announced, with Bruce Springsteen and his manager Jon Landau said to be actively involved with it.
 Producers are Scott Stuber, his first project since leaving as Chief of Film at Netflix, Ellen Goldsmith-Vein, Scott Cooper, and Eric Robinson (who first identified the story and, together with Goldsmith-Vein, brought the project to Cooper), with Cooper writing and directing the adaptation of Zanes' non-fiction book Deliver Me from Nowhere: The Making of Bruce Springsteen's Nebraska (2023).
 Zanes was also named an Executive Producer.
 Jeremy Allen White was reported to be in talks to portray Springsteen and A24 was expected to acquire the distribution rights.

+In order to authentically portray Springsteen, White took singing lessons, guitar lessons, harmonica lessons and worked with a movement coach.
+While some Springsteen master recordings were used in the film, White was the one singing when he was shown performing in the movie.
+Springsteen also could not tell at certain points whether it was White or himself singing.

 In April 2024, it was revealed that 20th Century Studios had acquired the film in a heated bidding war with A24, joining the project as financier and distributor.